dzungpnguyen/ai-rationality/README.md

 ### 2. Make API calls

-The model used for this task is gpt-4o-mini from OpenAI.
-The prompt combines 2 messages: the system message specifies the context and the user message details the car conditions and requires a evaluration from AI agents.
-The prompt is given as below:
+The model used for this task is GPT-4.0 Mini from OpenAI.
+The prompt combines two messages: the system message specifies the context, while the user message details the car conditions and requests an evaluation from the AI agents.
+The prompt is structured as below:

 System message: "You are an AI agent tasked with evaluating cars based on specific conditions.
 You will choose one of the following evaluations: unacceptable, acceptable, good, very good.
 You must provide only one evaluation, without any additional explanation."